arithy/packcc/README.md

 A character or string enclosed in single quotes is matched literally.
 The ANSI C escape sequences are recognized within the characters.
-The UNICODE escape sequences (ex. `\u20AC`) are also recognized including surrogate pairs, if the command line option `-a` is not specified.
+The UNICODE escape sequences (ex. `\u20AC`) are also recognized including surrogate pairs, if the command line option `-a` is not specified (version 1.4.0 or later).
 The example is shown below.

 ```